Find Trade Colleges

 New Mexico State University - Carlsbad ranked #8 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Southwest Region list.
 Located in the rural area of Carlsbad, NMSU Carlsbad is a public school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at NMSU Carlsbad are $4,008 a year.
-After completing their Associate Degree, precision metal working graduates from NMSU Carlsbad carry an average student debtload of $13,801.
+NMSU Carlsbad undergraduate students pay an average of $4,008 in tuition and fees each year.
+After completing their Associate Degree, precision metal working graduates from NMSU Carlsbad carry an average student debtload of $16,330.

-Texas State Technical College came in at #9 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Southwest Region ranking.
-TSTC is a fairly large public school located in the midsize city of Waco.
+Texas State Technical College ranked #9 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Southwest Region list.
+TSTC is a large public school located in the city of Waco.

 Full Precision Metal Working at Texas State Technical College Report

-Texarkana College came in at #10 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Southwest Region ranking.
+Texarkana College ranked #10 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Southwest Region list.
 Texarkana College is a small public school located in the city of Texarkana.

-Explore the best precision metal working schools for a specific state in the Southwest region.
+Explore the best precision metal working colleges for a specific state in the Southwest region.

 State | Degrees Awarded |